Feather and Bone: a better way for meat

 The key message behind Feather and Bone is that, when it comes to our food choices, every action and every decision can make a difference.

 “If you understand that, you can see how your one action leads to the work that these people are doing on their farms and how transformational that work is, then you can feel really good about that choice,” Dalrymple says.
 “This isn’t just about animals, this is plants, too.
 Choosing to buy food from systems which you’ve informed yourself about and which are contributing to ecosystem security and resilience – that’s what changes things.”

 Grant Hilliard and Laura Dalrymple have released The Ethical Omnivore – a user-friendly recipe and handbook that will open your eyes to a better way to buy, cook and eat meat.
-Check back to our site on Thursday, when we’ll be sharing a special recipe from the book.
+Click here for a special recipe from the book.

 You can find out more about Feather and Bone’s producers here.